Skip to content

 }

-Pagination meta is populated even on a single-worklog return; the total and maxResults fields don't reflect the array length.
+Pagination meta rides along even on a single-worklog return; its total and maxResults don't reflect the array length.

 See also